 She knew if she went to bed early, she would follow the usual pattern of tossing and turning, with a kaleidoscope of fragmented memories flowing before her tortured eyes.
 A quiet ride in the park, followed by a picnic by the waters of the reservoir glimmering in moonlight, might lift her from the grief that gave her no respite.

 Silently, she apologized to her stepmother as she nodded.
 ‘Later then.’

-Note from Katy.
-I’ll be back soon.
+I’ll be back soon with more content.
 Have a fulfilling and lovely week.
-Kind regards, Katy.
+Love, Katy.

 The epic beautiful music on my video is called Dawn, composed by Serge Pavkin, and is available here on Soundcloud.